-Web Servers vulnerabilities are the most prevalent vulnerability category with 136 detected vulnerabilities followed by Encryption and Authentication with 112, preliminary analysis with 68, Server Side Scripts with 5 for the report period.
+Web Servers vulnerabilities are the most prevalent vulnerability category with 131 detected vulnerabilities followed by Encryption and Authentication with 103, preliminary analysis with 69, Server Side Scripts with 5 for the report period.

 Category 0 High 0 Medium 0 Low 0 Total 0

-Web servers 5 15 116 136
+Web servers 4 14 113 131

-Encryption and Authentication 0 35 77 112
+Encryption and Authentication 0 31 72 103

-Preliminary Analysis 0 0 68 68
+Preliminary Analysis 0 0 69 69

-Server Side Scripts 0 5 0 5
+Server Side Scripts 1 4 0 5

 Mail servers 0 0 2 2

 Simple Network services 0 0 1 1

-Encryption and Authentication vulnerabilities accounted for 34.5 % of the discoveries during this report period are in fact who they say they are.
-This applies not only to the entity trying to access a service (such as an end user) but to the entity providing the service, as well (such as a file server or Web site).
+Encryption and Authentication vulnerabilities accounted for 33.1 % of the discoveries during this report period

+Authentication and encryption are two intertwined technologies that help to insure that your data remains secure.
+Authentication is the process of insuring that both ends of the connection are in fact who they say they are.
+This applies not only to the entity trying to access a service (such as an end user) but to the entity providing the service, as well (such as a file server or

+Web site).
 Encryption helps to insure that the information within a session is not compromised.
 This includes not only reading the information within a data stream, but altering it, as well.
 While authentication and encryption each has its own responsibilities in securing a communication session, maximum protection can only be achieved when the two are combined.
 For this reason, many security protocols contain both authentication and encryption specifications.